Skip to main content

 (a) Bespoke Special Terms;

-(b) the front-end terms of this Connection Agreement;
+(b) the clauses of this Connection Agreement;

 (c) all other information contained on the Services Web Pages; and